All States

 Supported Frameworks in Alabama

-Alabama uses EDUCATEAlabama, a formative evaluation system built on the Alabama Quality Teaching Standards (AQTS).
+Alabama uses the Alabama Teacher Growth and Proficiency (ATGP) system, with classroom observations conducted using the Alabama Teacher Observation Tool (ATOT).
+This replaced EDUCATEAlabama beginning in the 2021-2022 school year.
 The system is organized around five standards and 39 indicators, with teachers rated on a four-level continuum: Emerging, Applying, Integrating, and Innovating.
 Observation Copilot maps your observation notes to AQTS indicators so you can focus on coaching conversations instead of paperwork.

 Why Observation Copilot